vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1977 The Singer or the Song?
 A reassessment of Lord’s ‘Oral Theory’. in: MAN 12 (1977), 141–153.

-1980 Old IndiaṇThe two Sanskrit Epics. in: Traditions of Heroic and Epic Poetry.
+1980 Old IndiaṇThe two Sanskrit Epicṣin: Traditions of Heroic and Epic Poetry.
 London 1980. pp. 48–78.

 Smith, Travis L.

 2006 Lament for a ‘living literature’.
 A philologist’s field report on what ails

-Puranic Studies. in: Biblio.
+Puranic Studieṣin: Biblio.
 A Review of Books.
 Vol. XI Nos.
 3 & 4

 (March–April 2006), 24–26.

-2017 [Review of] ‘The World of the Skandapurāṇa’ by Hans T. Bakker. in: JRAS 2017, 523–24.
+2017 [Review of] ‘The World of the Skandapurāṇa’ by Hans ṬBakker̥in: JRAS 2017, 523–24.

 Sontakke, Virag & Shrikant Ganvir & Shantanu Vaidya & P.P.
 Joglekar